2 Collecting Data

 Simple random sampling (SRS)

-Example: Suppose you want to survey 100 employees of a social media marketing company out of 1,000.
-You assign each employee a number from 1 to 1,000 and use a random number generator to select 100 numbers.
-Those employees become your sample.
-Because each employee had the same chance of selection, the sample is likely to be representative if the sample size is large enough.
+Suppose you want to survey 100 employees of a social media marketing company out of 1,000.
+You assign each employee a number from 1 to 1,000 and use a random number generator to select 100 distinct numbers.
+The employees corresponding to those numbers form your sample.
+Because each employee had an equal chance of being selected, the resulting sample is likely to be representative, especially if the sample size is sufficiently large.

 Systematic sampling

-Example: All employees of a company are listed in alphabetical order.
-You randomly select a starting point among the first ten names—say, the 6th person—and then select every 10th person on the list (6, 16, 26, 36, …) until you have 100 employees.
-This produces a sample that is easy to implement but may be risky if the list order coincides with job role or seniority.
+All employees of a company are listed in alphabetical order.
+You want to sample 100 employees from a list of 1,000, so you set \(k = 10\).
+You randomly select a starting position among the first ten names-say, the 6th person-and then select every 10th person on the list (6, 16, 26, 36, …) until 100 employees are chosen.
+This approach is easy to carry out and avoids duplicates, but it may be problematic if the alphabetical ordering aligns with job roles, seniority, or family relationships, which could distort the representativeness of the sample.

 Stratified sampling